There are two types of sunscreen ingredients that work in two different ways:

 As with all products, use of sunscreen should cease if an unusual reaction occurs.
 Individuals or families experiencing reactions should seek a referral to a dermatologist to understand what may have caused the reaction and gain advice on ingredients that should be avoided in the future.

 Cancer Council recommends keeping babies away from direct sunlight as much as possible when UV levels are 3 or above, as their skin is more sensitive than adults’.
-Plan daily activities to ensure the infant is well protected from the sun and aim to minimise time outside during the middle of the day during the summer period when UV levels are at their strongest.
+Plan daily activities to ensure the baby is well protected from the sun and aim to minimise time outside during the middle of the day during the summer period when UV levels are at their strongest.

 When this is not possible, ensure that babies are protected from the sun by shade, protective clothing and a hat.
-Check the infant’s clothing, hat and shade positioning regularly to ensure he/she continues to be well protected from UV.
+Check the baby’s clothing, hat and shade positioning regularly to ensure he/she continues to be well protected from UV.

 Some parents may choose to use sunscreen occasionally on small parts of their baby’s skin – if that’s the case parents should be careful to choose a sunscreen that is suitable for babies - they may wish to seek the advice of a doctor or pharmacist.
 Sunscreens for babies usually use reflecting ingredients such as zinc oxide and avoid ingredients and preservatives that may cause reactions in young skin.
 It’s also important to patch test first.